touchPANEL DISCUSSION Have the next generation of BTK inhibitors come of age for the treatment of Waldenström’s macroglobulinemia?

-Dr Roger Owen chairs a discussion with Prof. Veronique Leblond and Prof. Christian Buske contextualizing key attributes of second-generation BTK inhibitors, and how emerging clinical data on their use may improve outcomes and experiences for patients with WM.view bio and disclosures 1/4 Next Chapter
+Dr Roger Owen chairs a discussion with Prof. Veronique Leblond and Prof. Christian Buske contextualizing key attributes of second-generation BTK inhibitors, and how emerging clinical data on their use may improve outcomes and experiences for patients with WM.1/4 Next Chapter

 What are the failings of first-generation BTK inhibitors?

-What are the data supporting the current use of first-generation BTK inhibitors for the treatment of Waldenström’s macroglobulinemia, and what are the remaining unmet needs?view bio and disclosures 2/4 Next Chapter
+What are the data supporting the current use of first-generation BTK inhibitors for the treatment of Waldenström’s macroglobulinemia, and what are the remaining unmet needs?2/4 Next Chapter

 New generation, new hope?

-How will the second generation of BTK inhibitors help address the current unmet needs?view bio and disclosures 3/4 Next Chapter
+How will the second generation of BTK inhibitors help address the current unmet needs?3/4 Next Chapter

 Watch a panel of internationally renowned Waldenström’s macroglobulinemia (WM) experts discuss the clinical utility of second-generation Bruton’s tyrosine kinase (BTK) inhibitors, and their potential impact on the current treatment paradigm.